KDE/digikam-doc/main_window/image_view.rst

 .. note::

-    In Icon View, you can turn on/off the frame over goupped item thumbnails with an option from :ref:`Setup/Miscs/Appearance <settings_appearance> settings.
+    In Icon View, you can turn on/off the frame over goupped item thumbnails with an option from :ref:`Setup/Miscs/Appearance <appearance_settings>` settings.

 While the mouse pointer is hovering over it there will pop up an information **n grouped items.
 Group is closed/open.** where *n* indicates the number of items in the group which are invisible if the group is closed.
 Clicking on the indicator toggles between **open** and **closed**.